spectralcode/OCTproZ/README.md

 |[Demo Extension](octproz_demo_extension)| This demo extension is aimed at developers.
 It has no useful functionality, but the code can be used as a template for developing custom extensions.|
 |[Image Statistics](https://github.com/spectralcode/ImageStatisticsExtension)| Displays useful image statistics, such as a histogram, in real time of currently acquired B-scans |

+The easiest way to develop custom plug-ins is to clone/download the entire OCTproZ project, compile the DevKit and OCTproZ and use the existing examples as templates.
+Have a look at the [plugin developer guide](https://spectralcode.github.io/OCTproZ/developer.html).

 Download and Installation
 ----------